 Please do make the most of the find a lender approved solicitor tool on this site.
 Pick the lender and type Aston Clinton or your preferred area and you will be presented with numerous solicitors based in Aston Clinton or near you.

 My wife and I own a 4 bedroom Georgian house in Aston Clinton.
 Conveyancing lawyer represented me and Chelsea Building Society.
 I did a free Land Registry search last week and I saw a couple of entries: the first freehold, another for leasehold with the matching property.
 Is it worth asking Chelsea Building Society to clarify?

-You should assess the Freehold register you have again and check the Charges Register for mention of a lease.
-The best way to be sure that you are also the registered proprietor of the leasehold and freehold title as well is to check (£3).
-It is not completely unheard of in Aston Clinton and other areas of the country and poses no real issues for owners other than when they remortgage they have to account for both freehold and leasehold interests when dealing with purchasers.
-You can also enquire as to the position with the conveyancing solicitor who conducted the purchase.
+You need to read the Freehold register you have again and check the Charges Register as there may be mention of a lease.
+The best way to be sure that you are also the registered owner of the leasehold and freehold title as well is to check (£3).
+It is not completely unheard of in Aston Clinton and other locations in the country and poses no real issues for owners other than when they remortgage they have to account for both freehold and leasehold interests when dealing with purchasers.
+You can also question the position with your conveyancing solicitor who conducted the purchase.

 How does conveyancing in Aston Clinton differ for newly converted properties?